 - Perhaps you’d prefer a non-smoking hotel.

-Taking the time to figure out what your Vegas priorities are, will help greatly in figuring out how to choose the right Las Vegas hotel.
+Taking the time to figure out your Vegas priorities will help you determine how to pick the right hotel for your trip.

-Vacation priorities can also extend to some other things, such as the number of people you are traveling with.
-The more people in your group the more you’ll want to be in an area that contains multiple things to do in order to satisfy everyone.
+Vacation priorities can also extend to other things, such as the number of people you are traveling with.
+The more people in your group, the more you’ll want to be in an area with multiple things to do to satisfy everyone.

-If it’s a trip for the whole family, certain hotels will be more desirable than others that might interest you if visiting without kids.
-If you’re planning a family trip with the kids, check out my article: 9 Best Las Vegas Hotels for Kids and Families (On The Strip).
+If it’s a trip for the whole family, certain hotels will be more desirable than others that might interest you if you visit Las Vegas without kids.
+If you are planning a family trip with the kids, check out my article: 9 Best Las Vegas Properties for Kids and Families.

-Choosing the right hotel in this regard is all about laying out a plan: what do you really want to do in Vegas, and will booking a particular hotel make it easier to do it?
-If so, it should definitely be placed higher on the list.
+Choosing the best Vegas hotel in this regard is all about laying out a plan: what do you want to do during your visit, and will booking a particular hotel make it easier to do it?
+If so, it should be placed higher on the list.

 Ultimately, choosing a hotel in Vegas isn’t so much about avoiding bad or sketchy hotels and finding the rare good one.
 Most of the hotels in Vegas are very nice: it’s one of the most popular vacation destinations in the country, after all.

-No, the real challenge is finding out which great hotel offers exactly the things you want, and at a price you are happy with.
-You’re not trying to pick one good apple out of a batch of bad ones, you’re comparing many good apples to find the best, and paying the least while doing it.
+No, the real challenge is finding out which hotel offers exactly what you want at a price you will be happy with.
+You’re not trying to pick one good apple out of a batch of bad ones, you’re comparing many good apples to find the best and hopefully paying the least while doing it.

-That in and of itself can be challenging, but if you remember everything we’ve discussed in this how to choose a hotel in Las Vegas guide, you can make the process much easier.
+That in and of itself can be challenging, but if you remember everything we’ve discussed in this guide, you can make the process much easier.

-If you find you’re having trouble deciding between two or more hotels, check out our Las Vegas Hotel Comparison Guide where we directly compare dozens of Las Vegas hotels head-to-head to help you make the right choice.
+If you have trouble deciding between two or more hotels, check out our Hotel Comparison Guide, where we directly compare dozens of hotels head-to-head to help you make the right choice.

-Thanks for visiting, and enjoy your trip to Las Vegas!
+Thanks for reading, and enjoy your trip to Las Vegas!